 I hope it won’t be a problem.
 Most folks don’t even notice it after a few days.

-Update: My Lossess Master Files are available without a watermark to Plus Level Members (and above) and my Lifetime Supporters.
+Update: My Lossless Master Files are available without a watermark to Plus Level Members (and above) and my Lifetime Supporters.
 My main Members Gallery images still contain a small watermark though.

 Unfortunately my monthly/yearly rates are too low to offer anyone a discount.

-Unfortunately no. My Unlimited Memberships can only be purchased by credit card or PayPal.
+Unfortunately no. My Memberships can only be purchased by credit card, PayPal, or Amazon Pay.

 Yes, with a couple of caveats.
 I sell my own prints through Zazzle and collect a 30% royalty through my sales there.
 You are welcome to take my work to another printer if I can collect the same 30% royalty for each print.
 Simply add 30% to the price of the print(s) (not including shipping) and make the payment here.
 Please contact me first if you are interested using your print commercially.